 Stage 3

-Immersing students in orienteering within our stunning bushland setting, participants will begin by learning to navigate using a baseplate compass and later Garmin GPS units to locate cache boxes.
+This program is designed to immerse students in orienteering within our stunning bushland setting.
+Participants will begin by learning to navigate using a baseplate compass and later, Garmin GPS units to locate cache boxes.

 Inquiring minds camp